greghendershott/rackjure/README.md

 ## Applicable `dict`s

-`#lang rackjure` redefines `#:app` to make applications work differently when a `dict` is in a certain position:
+`#lang rackjure` redefines `#:app` to make applications work differently when a `dict` is in the first position:

     (dict key val)        => (dict-set dict key val)

     (dict key)            => (dict-ref dict key)
     (dict key #:else def) => (dict-ref dict key default)

+And also when a `dict` is in the second position:

     (key dict)            => (dict-ref dict key)
     (#f dict)             => #f